slsu0424/slsu0424.github.io/_posts/2023-08-25-should-ai-replace-hospital-fax-machine.md

 categories: [ AI, healthcare ]
 #image: assets/images/2023-08/vecteezy.jpg
 image: assets/images/2023-08/istock_fax2.jpg

 ---
 VC firm Andressen Horowitz recently published an interesting [article](https://a16z.com/2023/08/02/where-will-ai-have-the-biggest-impact-healthcare/) on the newest AI technologies that will have a big impact on healthcare.
-I proceeded to read with guarded optimism, as AI's attempts in healthcare have still failed to materialize, even during the [COVID-19 pandemic](https://hbr.org/2022/03/why-ai-failed-to-live-up-to-its-potential-during-the-pandemic).
+I read with guarded optimism, given AI's lack of success in healthcare over the last decade and during the [COVID-19 pandemic](https://hbr.org/2022/03/why-ai-failed-to-live-up-to-its-potential-during-the-pandemic).
 While I see great potential, I remain cautious for AI to have as much impact in a field where human connection is vital.

 ## Less (cumbersome) software, more productivity
 I love new technology.
 I love it because it makes me more productive.
 As I was booking holiday travel recently, I realized how *easy* it has become to do things on my own - on my own time, in my own way.
 No calling a travel agent to arrange a trip.
 No taking out a paper map to get to the hotel.
 I don't think you'll find too many people who will complain about the convenience this provides.

 We use new software all the time these days.
 Everytime a new app comes out, we can easily download it and check it out.
 It integrates seamlessly into our everyday lives; it makes things a bit more efficient.